sondr3/statisk/README.md

 # What and why

-This is a journey every single developer embarks on... writing a tool to build a static site generator.
+This is a journey every single developer embarks on... writing a static site generator.
 This one is mine, and mine only.

 # Installation